-14. The committee recommends adopting a mechanism to issue fertilizer based on the soil-test results, starting at least at the district level, which would be a wise; and healthier reform that should be implemented systematically.
+14. The committee recommends adopting a mechanism to issue fertilizer based on the soil-test results, starting at least at the district level, which would be a wiser and healthier reform that should be implemented systematically.
 The committee also recommends the formulation of regulations to encourage engagement of the private sector in providing soil testing services.
 This process should be continued together with a more precise forecast of the actual fertilizer requirement, as such the fertilizer subsidy programme can be streamlined effectively.
 Prior to that, the weak effectiveness of the issuance of the soil test card due to insufficient facilities at soil testing laboratories and delays has to be addressed.

-Ms. Ayanthi De Silva Director General, Chairperson Department of Project Management and Monitoring Prof. Buddhi Marambe Senior Professor, Faculty of Agriculture, Member University of Peradeniya, Ms. K.G.D.N.Jayasinghe Chief Accountant Member Ministry of Agriculture Mr. Ranjith Page Deputy Chairman/Group CEO, Member Cargills (Ceylon) PLC Mr. B.G.
-Chaminda Director Lumbini Tea Factories Member Dr. Dhanushka Perera Director, Convener of the Department of National Budget Committee
+Ms. Ayanthi De Silva Director General, Department of Project Management and Monitoring

+Prof. Buddhi Marambe Senior Professor, Faculty of Agriculture, University of Peradeniya,

+Ms. K.G.D.N.Jayasinghe Chief Accountant Ministry of Agriculture

+Mr. Ranjith Page Deputy Chairman/Group CEO, Cargills (Ceylon) PLC

+Mr. B.G.
+Chaminda Director Lumbini Tea Factories

+Dr. Dhanushka Perera Director, Department of National Budget Chairperson

+J Wand

+Convener of the .
+Committee